 Although remote turbo kits are available you can actually source suitable turbos from breakers yards and salvage agents.
 Go with a small turbo set to low boost with a wastegate and diverter valve for best results, unless you are prepared to lower the compression of the engine.

-You will need to adjust the fuelling and the engine mapping to cope with the additional supply of air and this is best done on a rolling road.
+You will need to adjust the fueling and the engine mapping to cope with the additional supply of air and this is best done on a rolling road.

 Avoid detonation by running a low boost, using high octane fuel and adding a water injection system if you do not want the expense and inconvenience of a full engine rebuild.